BrunoGomesCoelho/BrunoGomesCoelho.github.io/index.md

 # Background

-I got my bachelor's degree in Computer Science at the Universidade de São Paulo (USP)🇧🇷 , with a focus in Machine Learning as a Research Assistant at the [Laboratory of Computational Intelligence](http://labic.icmc.usp.br/), while also participating in many Kaggle like [competitions]({{ site.baseurl }}{% link _pages/kaggle.md %}) 🏆 and co-founding [Data](http://data.icmc.usp.br/).
+I got my bachelor's degree in Computer Science at the Universidade de São Paulo (USP 🇧🇷 ), with a focus in Machine Learning as a Research Assistant at the [Laboratory of Computational Intelligence](http://labic.icmc.usp.br/), while also participating in many Kaggle like [competitions]({{ site.baseurl }}{% link _pages/kaggle.md %}) 🏆 and co-founding [Data](http://data.icmc.usp.br/).

 In my free time I can be often be found traveling, reading sci-fi or practicing Parkour.

+# News:

+- (Oct 2022) I will be attending ACM Internet Measurement Conference late October!
+If you're going and interested in discussing research/meeting, shoot me an email!
+- (Sep 2022) Alongside [CyberSecuirty for Democracy](https://cybersecurityfordemocracy.org/), I've written up the results of my recent research: [Spending on 2020 Spanish-language political ads on Meta lagged behind English-language ads](https://medium.com/cybersecurity-for-democracy/spending-on-2020-spanish-language-political-ads-on-meta-lagged-behind-english-language-ads-772fd22d4cee)
+- (Sep 2022) I have passed my Qualifying Exam and am officially a Ph.D. ~~Student~~ Candidate!
+- (Aug 2022) I have recently won the [NDD Tech](https://ndd.tech) ML challenge!
+Read more [here]({{ site.baseurl }}{% link _kaggle/2022-07-25-ndd-challenge.md %}).